+All the bad guys have to do is get access to some of your personal information, such as your Social Security number, and the rest is easy.
 What’s even more frightening is that they can get this information on the black market from the same employees that work at medical facilities (that’s called insider fraud).
 Some of them also hack into medical databases.

-Scams to Watch Out For
+Scams to Watch out For

 There are a couple of scams these thieves like to pull:

-Invoicing for Fraudulent Treatment: Once the thieves have your information, they bill your health plan for fake treatment.
-The very people who are you relying on to help you, like doctors, might even be in on the action.
+Invoicing for fraudulent treatment: Once the thieves have your information, they bill your health plan for fake treatment.
+The very people who you are relying on to help you, like doctors, might even be in on the action.

-Buying Up Drugs: Medical identity thieves might also be using your information to buy up illegal drugs.
+Buying up drugs: Medical identity thieves might also be using your information to buy up illegal drugs.
 They then sell these drugs or use them to feed their own addictions.

-Get Free Treatment: Another scam is that medical ID thieves might use your information to get free treatment because they don’t have their own policies.
+Get free treatment: Another scam is that medical ID thieves might use your information to get free treatment because they don’t have their own policies.

 Cost of Medical ID Theft